 Power morcellators—medical devices resembling hand-held blenders that are used for minimally-invasive surgical procedures—may spread and worsen cancer in women.

-Johnson & Johnson and other manufacturers are facing hundreds of lawsuits alleging that power morcellators harmed women by spreading cancer.
+Johnson & Johnson and other manufacturers are facing lawsuits alleging that power morcellators harmed women by spreading cancer.

 Morcellators chop up tissue into smaller pieces that can be more easily extracted from the body through a small incision.
 Commonly used to perform the removal or uterine fibroids (myomectomy) or removal of the uterus (hysterectomy), morcellators can improve surgical outcomes but may also disperse undetected cancer beyond the uterus, significantly worsening a patient’s likelihood of long-term survival.

 If you underwent uterine fibroid removal surgery with a power morcellator and subsequently developed cancer of the abdominal or pelvic cavity, you may qualify for a lawsuit.
 To learn more, schedule a free case review.

 In medical terms, “morcellation” refers to the dividing of tissue into smaller pieces.